AVSurikova/yandex_practicum_ds/README.md

 ## Sprint #10 - Linear Algebra

-The Sure Tomorrow insurance company wants to protect its clients' data.
-Your task is to develop a data transforming algorithm that would make it hard to recover personal information from the transformed data.
-This is called data masking, or data obfuscation.
-You are also expected to prove that the algorithm works correctly.
-Additionally, the data should be protected in such a way that the quality of machine learning models doesn't suffer.
-You don't need to pick the best model.
+You need to protect the customer data of the insurance company "Though the flood".
+Develop a method of data transformation so that it is difficult to recover personal information from them.
+Justify the correctness of his work.
+It is necessary to protect the data so that the quality of machine learning models does not deteriorate during the conversion.
+There is no need to select the best model.
 Follow these steps to develop a new algorithm:

-construct a theoretical proof using properties of models and the given task;
+* construct a theoretical proof using properties of models and the given task;
-formulate an algorithm for this proof;
+* formulate an algorithm for this proof;
-check that the algorithm is working correctly when applied to real data.
+* check that the algorithm is working correctly when applied to real data.

 **Stack:** `Python`, `Pandas`, `NumPy`, `Sklearn`

 ## Sprint #9 - Integrated project 2

-Prepare a prototype of a machine learning model for Zyfra.
-The company develops efficiency solutions for heavy industry.
-The model should predict the amount of gold recovered from gold ore.
-You have the data on extraction and purification.
-The model will help to optimize the production and eliminate unprofitable parameters.
-You need to:
+The goal of the project is to prepare a prototype of a machine learning model for an industrial enterprise, which will help optimize production so as not to launch an enterprise with unprofitable characteristics.
+The model should predict the recovery rate of gold from gold-bearing ore.
+At the disposal of the data with the parameters of extraction and purification.

-Prepare the data;
-Perform data analysis;
-Develop and train a model.
-To complete the project, you may want to use documentation from pandas, matplotlib, and sklearn.
-The next lesson is about the ore purification process.
-You will pick the information that is important for the model development.

 **Stack:** `Python`, `Pandas`, `NumPy`, `Matplotlib`, `Seaborn`, `Sklearn`, `CatBoost`

 ## Sprint #8 - Machine Learning for Business

-You work for the OilyGiant mining company.
-Your task is to find the best place for a new well.
-Steps to choose the location: Collect the oil well parameters in the selected region: oil quality and volume of reserves; Build a model for predicting the volume of reserves in the new wells; Pick the oil wells with the highest estimated values; Pick the region with the highest total profit for the selected oil wells.
-You have data on oil samples from three regions.
-Parameters of each oil well in the region are already known.
-Build a model that will help to pick the region with the highest profit margin.
-Analyze potential profit and risks using the Bootstrapping technique.
+The oil company needs to decide where to drill a new well.
+Oil samples are available in three regions: in each 10,000 fields, where the quality of oil and the volume of its reserves were measured.
+The goal is to build a machine learning model that will help determine the region where mining will bring the greatest profit.
+Analyze possible profits and risks with the Bootstrap technique.

 **Stack:** `Python`, `Pandas`, `NumPy`, `SciPy`, `Sklearn`

 ## Sprint #7 - Supervised learning

-Beta Bank customers are leaving: little by little, chipping away every month.
-The bankers figured out it’s cheaper to save the existing customers rather than to attract new ones.
-We need to predict whether a customer will leave the bank soon.
-You have the data on clients’ past behavior and termination of contracts with the bank.
-Build a model with the maximum possible F1 score.
-To pass the project, you need an F1 score of at least 0.59.
-Check the F1 for the test set.
-Additionally, measure the AUC-ROC metric and compare it with the F1.
+The bank faced a problem - customers began to leave.
+Marketers have decided that it is cheaper to retain current customers than to attract new ones.
+The goal is to predict whether the client will leave the bank in the near future or not.
+It is necessary to build a model with a sufficient value of F1-measure (at least 0.59), and for the constructed model to measure AUC-ROC, and compare its value with F1-measure.
+Historical data on customer behavior and termination of contracts with the bank are available.

 **Stack:** `Python`, `Pandas`, `Sklearn`, `Imblearn`

 ## Sprint #6 - Introduction to machine learning

-Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
-They want to develop a model that would analyze subscribers' behavior and recommend one of Megaline's newer plans: Smart or Ultra.
-You have access to behavior data about subscribers who have already switched to the new plans (from the project for the Statistical Data Analysis course).
-For this classification task, you need to develop a model that will pick the right plan.
-Since you’ve already performed the data preprocessing step, you can move straight to creating the model.
-Develop a model with the highest possible accuracy.
-In this project, the threshold for accuracy is 0.75.
-Check the accuracy using the test dataset.
+The mobile operator wants to build a system capable of analyzing customer behavior and offering a new tariff: "Smart" or "Ultra".
+The goal is to build a model for the classification problem with the highest accuracy value, which will choose the appropriate tariff.

 **Stack:** `Python`, `Pandas`, `Sklearn`